 Apple released several new features on iOS 16, most of which are available even if you don’t get an iPhone 14.
-In addition to Safari, Mail was one of the main apps that received a significant update.
+Mail was one of the main apps that received a significant update. iOS 17 was much quieter for the Mail app, but one helpful change was still implemented.
+Considering how much better Apple Mail is now compared to previous years, you may want to get a better understanding of the complete changes for both software updates; doing so will let you use the app with less friction.

 Related Reading:

-- How to Schedule and Unschedule Emails in iOS 16
+- How to Schedule and Unschedule Emails in the Mail App

 - How to Unsend Emails on Your iPhone

-If you want to catch up on Apple’s new Mail features for iOS 16, you’re in the right place.
-This article will give you a run-through of what you can now do with the app once you’ve downloaded the software.
+If you want to catch up on Apple’s new Mail features for iOS 16 and iOS 17, you’re in the right place.
+This article will give you a run-through of what you can now do with the app.

 Reminders